MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

 can be easily constructed as native Julia functions and lifted into the query algebra.

-## Filtering & Slicing Data
+### Filtering

-DataKnots comes with combinators for rearranging data.
-Consider `Filter`, which takes one parameter, a predicate query that for each input value decides if that value should be included in the output.
+The `Filter` combinator has one parameter, a predicate query that, for each input element, decides if this element should be included in the output.

     void[OneTo(6) >> Filter(It .> 3)]
     #=>